The Federal Reserve finally has increased interest rates again. Find out what the move means for your wallet.

 Now that it has been increased again, here’s what you should expect:

 A rise in the Fed’s benchmark interest rate affects certain types of real-world interest rates more than others.

 If you are shopping for a fixed-rate mortgage, don’t expect drastic changes.
-But things may be different if you are shopping for an adjustable-rate mortgage — or if you already have one.
-As CNBC reports:
+Fixed-rate mortgages are not directly tied to the federal funds rate.
+But things might be different if you are shopping for an adjustable-rate mortgage — or if you already have one.

 Interest-bearing savings accounts and CDs

-Rising interest rates will benefit money in interest-bearing bank accounts, money-market accounts and certificates of deposit.
+Rising interest rates benefit money held in interest-bearing bank accounts, money-market accounts and certificates of deposit.

-Because the Fed is expected to gradually increase its rate over time, however, consumers should not anticipate a quick upward rebound in the interest rates they are paid on these types of accounts.
+Because the Fed is expected to continue to gradually increase its rate over time, however, you should not necessarily anticipate a quick upward rebound in the interest rates you are paid on such accounts.

-Have you made any changes to your finances or budget in preparation for an impending rate hike by the Fed?
+Have you made any changes to your finances or budget in anticipation of a Fed rate hike?
 Let us know below or on Facebook.